TNR UTOPIA is a 501(c)(3) non-profit organization - EIN# 82-2975355

 MEET THE TEAM

 Michelle Haverkamp is founder and President of the small, all-volunteer nonprofit organization TNR Utopia Inc which focuses on the trap, neuter and return of community cats in North Queens, NYC.
-Like many, Michelle wondered how she could help the feral cats that called their Flushing backyard home.
+Like many, Michelle wondered how she could help the feral cats that called her Flushing backyard home.
 Following some Google searching Michelle got TNR Certified in May 2016.
-After completing TNR for her small backyard colony, Michelle and her husband Louis began doing TNR for others who care about community cats.
+After completing a TNR project for her small backyard colony, Michelle and her husband Louis began doing TNR for others who care about community cats.
 They branded their work TNR Utopia.

 Sharon began doing TNR in 2008 but in 2010 she made it official and completed the TNR Certification Workshop.
 Sharon worked as a shelter volunteer for Animals Can't Talk [ACT] in Bayside and is a current board member for the Worthy Pause Thrift Store.
 As a teacher, Sharon promoted Humane Education in NYC public schools through Muttigrees Program and Pets In the Classroom grants.
 Sharon is a prominent member of the TNR community in Queens and has always worked closely with other certified TNR people in addition to supporting many community cat caretakers in North Flushing.
-From trapping, bottle feeding to socializing feral kittens - the resources and knowledge Sharon brings to TNR Utopia is invaluable.
+From trapping, bottle feeding to socializing feral kittens - the resources and knowledge Sharon brings to TNR Utopia is invaluable. @lapentasharon

 Following his wife Michelle's lead, Louis got TNR Certified in May 2016.
-Along with trapping cats and snuggling with kittens, Louis also manages TNR Utopia's day to day communications, social media content and cat (and people) records.
+Along with trapping cats and snuggling with kittens, Louis also manages TNR Utopia's day to day communications, social media content and cat (and people) records. @lougle

 TNR HELPS COMMUNITY CATS BY MANAGING FERAL AND STRAY COLONIES